 See attached monthly accrual table.

-Sample Size Reestimation: To be detailed out will not be considered for now.
-1250/arm in total for clinical events (i.e. additional 500/arm for clinical events after subprtH)
+Sample Size Reestimation: More subjects may be enrolled to ph4 depending on the clinical outcome data at end of Ph3.
+To be detailed out will not be considered for now.

 Phase 4 (continued Phase 3):